thepeacockproject/StateMachineParser/docs/spec.md

 > Implementation Note: This node is very loosely implemented, and will be rewritten in the near future.

-It accepts a parameter `seconds`, which should be a number value indicating after how many seconds the judgement value becomes `true`.
+It accepts a parameter `seconds`, which should be a number value indicating after how many seconds the node evaluates to `true`.

 Example: